UnionInternationalCheminsdeFer/OSDM/spec/business-capabilities.md

 A customer can request information on the stored personal data.
 This includes also information on personal data passed on to allocators.
 The booking data can be used to show the stored personal data.

+There is no specific service to retrieve the stored personal data.
+The booking can be retrieved to get the passenger references and then the passengers can be retireved.
+This will provide all stored personal data.

+### Manage complaints

+TODO

+### Provide Masterdata

+#### Reduction Card Definitions

+The Definitions of reduction cards are provided as Master Data.
+The reduction card definitions can be used by the Distributors for selection lists in the sales process or in customer accounts.

 ## Business Capabilities for Fare Allocation